Financial Recovery for School Accidents and Negligent Supervision

 - school bus accidents — negligent driving that leads to an accident or physical injuries;

-- slip and fall accidents — unsafe or hazardous conditions that lead to physical injuries;
+- slip and fall accidents — unsafe conditions that lead to physical injuries, such as a playground;

 - discrimination — failing to protect students from sexual, racial, religious, or disability discrimination;